 Of course, the network needs stake to grow, so ADA holders can choose to use their ADA for Cardano staking.
 They gain rewards for doing this.
 The size of the stake in the network is directly proportional to the amount of ADA a user or validator has.

 Moreover, the network uses stake pools to decide which blocks get added to the blockchain.
-The Ouroboros protocol determines who adds a new block to the network, and it primarily considers how much stake is in each stake pool.
+The Ouroboros protocol determines who adds a new block to the network and primarily considers how much stake is in each stake pool.
 This means that the more stake a pool has, the more likely that pool will be chosen to add a new block to the network.

-Additionally, Cardano has separate addresses for spending and staking, which means that holders can keep their ADA in a wallet even if they stake it.
+Additionally, Cardano has separate addresses for spending and staking, which means holders can keep their ADA in a wallet even if they stake it.
 Also, there are no fixed terms for Cardano staking.
 So, holders can withdraw their ADA at any point.

 How Does Staking Work?